tmarrs/json-at-work-examples/chapter-4/Project-Setup.md

 Test Project Setup
 ==================
-Here's how to create the `java-json` project with Gradle.
+Here's how to create the `speakers-test` project with Gradle.

 ## Contents
 - [Create the Project Directory](#create-the-project-directory)